xonsh/xonsh/CONTRIBUTING.rst

         ...

 this will run the test two times each time with the respective `test_env`.
-This can be done with for loop too but the test will run only once for the different test cases and you get less isolation.
+This can be done with a for loop too but the test will run only once for the different test cases and you get less isolation.

 With that in mind, each test should have the least `assert` statements, preferably one.

 At the moment, xonsh doesn't support any pytest plugins.

+Happy Testing!

 How to Document